quantmind/pulsar/docs/source/design.rst

 **stopping**

-Fired when the :class:`Actor` starts stopping.
+Fired when the :class:`.Actor` starts stopping.

 **stop**

-Fired just before the :class:`Actor` is garbage collected
+Fired just before the :class:`.Actor` is garbage collected

 .. important::